Military Funding and Aid

-TA from the Navy requires classes to be entered into the Navy WAWF system.
+TA from the Air Force / Navy / Marines requires classes to be entered into their disciplined educational system, WAWF.
 The student prints the approved "Tuition Assistance Authorization" document, signs it and submits to the Office of Student Accounts BY the due date on the student tuition invoice in MyKU.
-This contains a number needed to invoice the Navy.
+This contains a number needed to invoice the Air Force / Navy / Marines.

 Education Assistance Program (EAP) is another benefit a National Guard member may receive.
 The Office of Student Accounts will receive a roster of approved students about one month prior to the start of a semeser or session.
 Late applicants may not be on the roster for some time.
 These will never exceed the tuition line item cost and could be less.
 Apply with your education unit by June 30 for the next Fall, Spring, and Summer (there is no Winter EAP benefit).
 Questions may be directed to the Director of Student Accounts.
 These are added as pending no sooner than August 1st for Fall semesters.